Uh-oh!

 Castle Rock on the North Shore Between Cascades and Vancouver

-Rising sheer from the low lying river bank, Castle Rock is a beautiful land mark and is
+Rising sheer from the low lying river bank, Castle Rock is a beautiful land mark and isvisible for miles both up and down the river.
+Its sides are very steep and it has been

 scaled but few times and then only with the utmost difficulty by the hardiest of climbers.